patricklafrance/wmfnext-shell/README.md

 ├─────package.json
 ```

-👉 First create the project with the following `package.json` fields.
+👉 First, create the project with the following `package.json` fields:

 ```json
 {